 The ground floor of the residence features a spacious living room intimate enough to foster conversation between guests and up to 30 students, but friendly enough for students and guests to mingle freely during social events and parties.
-During the fall semester of each year, Dean Beasley hosts receptions for each of the 10 Houses as a means by which residents may become better acquainted with each other, their Faculty Heads, and the Dean herself.
+During the fall semester of each year, Dean Gresalfi hosts receptions for each of the 10 houses as a means by which residents may become better acquainted with each other, their faculty heads, and the Dean herself.

 For conversations over dinner, the dining room comfortably seats 20.
 Guests, from elected officials and authors to an astronaut, have dined with the Dean and students at the residence.